-Are you looking for a better job?
+Are you looking to advance your career?
 Then you definitely want your potential employee to associate your personal brand with something that he/she needs in their team.

-Are you looking to grow the sales of a company?
+Are you looking to grow sales for your company?
 Then you want prospects to associate your personal brand with a feeling of trust, long-term success, and satisfaction.

 How To build your personal Brand?